1962 Orpington by-election: Campaign

 During the campaign, Goldman attracted criticism for living outside the constituency and admitting that he had no plans to move into it.
 His close association with the Exchequer also meant his standing was damaged when the Conservative government was forced to announce a pay freeze (Selwyn Lloyd's "Pay Pause") for public sector workers that was seen, in particular, to penalise nurses.

+The Liberals campaigned as a protest vote against the unpopular local government reorganisation by the Conservative government.

 The by-election was held on 14 March 1962.
 Despite the Conservatives' troubles, the near-22% swing from them to the Liberals surprised most analysts.
 Lubbock won a 7,855-vote majority and held the seat until 1970.

-The win boosted the Liberals' poll ratings but did not accelerate their resurgence.
+Impact

+The Orpington win immediately boosted the Liberals' poll ratings - from 16% up to 26% in the Gallup Poll.
+At the borough council elections held eight weeks afterwards, the Liberals won 454 seats in England and Wales, by far their highest score in the 24 years 1949-72; and their second-highest score was 255 in May 1963, as the Orpington result continued to reverberate.

+Michael Meadowcroft, the Liberal Party’s former Local Government Officer, wrote of a long held idea for PhD research: ‘What happened to the Liberal councillors elected in May 1962 in the aftermath of the Orpington by-election victory.
+All over the country, out of nowhere, Liberal candidates found themselves elected.’

+Unlike Torrington in 1958, this was a victory by a large margin, and was not in a previously Liberal-supporting region.
+There was much talk of ‘Orpington man’ '– the semi-mythical figure conjured up by the press at the time to help explain this unlikely suburban revolt.'

+However the Liberals were not able to replicate the Orpington victory in the subsequent by-elections of the 1959-64 parliament.